Overview

 Note (a): A maximum of 12 units of PE-recognized/EC-recognized/PS-recognized/PH-recognized courses may be used to fulfil the requirements of Major courses (Disciplinary and Interdisciplinary).
 No more than 8 units each of PH/PS/EC/PE coded requirements can be replaced by recognized courses (for example, no more than 8 units of PH coded requirements can be replaced by PH-recognized courses).
 For undergraduate courses, the recognised course must be of the same level and discipline as the course it is replacing.
 No more than one PH-recognized/PS-recognized/EC-recognised course may be counted towards any PH/PS/EC 4000-level requirement.

-Note (b): PPE XDP students must read at least one of the following courses: PS2249 Government and Politics of Singapore, PS2244 Public Administration in Singapore, and PS3249 Singapore’s Foreign Policy among the PS Electives.
+Note (b): PPE XDP students must read at least one of the following courses: PS2249 Government and Politics of Singapore, PS2244 Public Administration in Singapore, PS3249 Singapore’s Foreign Policy, and PS3273 Singapore Politics in Comparative Perspective among the PS Electives.

 Note (c): Students who have passed any MA course that is not MA1301 or MA1311 or MA1312 or MA1421 or any 2 units MA courses are allowed to read any level-2000 or level-3000 EC elective or EC-recognized course in lieu of EC2104.